wagaweb/waboot/docs/index.md

 ## Key concepts

-Waboot is based on the concept of **zones** and built through **components**.
+Waboot is based on the concept of **zones** and is built through **components**.

 Components are self-contained micro-plugins that implement specific feature (like: breadcrumbs, lazyloading, different types of headers and footers...).

-Zones are layout partials that, by default, are rendered blank (or not rendered at all) unless some component hooks to them.
+Zones are layout partials that, by default, are rendered blank (or not rendered at all) unless some component is attached to them.

 Components hook to zones with a specific weight.
 Components with lowest weight are rendered before components with higher weight.